How can you tell if your ducks are laying eggs? Which of your ducks are laying eggs and which aren’t? This guide will help you find the answer!

 So, pick your duck up, place your hand between their pelvic bones and measure.
 Our Welsh Harlequins are an average-sized breed, about 3-4 pounds.
-When they’re not laying, we can measure about 2 fingers across the space between their pelvic bones.
-When they are laying, it’s 3-4 fingers.
-If you have a smaller or larger breed, the width will likely be different.

 How NOT to tell if your ducks are laying eggs

 We used to think we could tell which of our ducks were and were not laying eggs via their body shape.
-Early in our duck parenting days, we noticed that our ducks who were not laying were smooth in their undercarriage area, while the ones who were laying had a “little lady lump” in the same area between their rib cages and pelvic bones.
+Early in our duck parenting days, we thought our ducks who were not laying were smooth in their undercarriage area, while the ones who were laying had a “little lady lump” in the same area between their rib cages and pelvic bones.

 At the time, we realized this was purely anecdotal and we weren’t sure if there was any science behind it — or if the observation would hold up over the years.